tmulle/VertxNettyUDP6Tester/README.md

 This is useful if you want to run either the sender or device on different machines to test network.

-Running the Sender on my Mac and the Device on a RaspberryPi made no different.
+Running the Sender on my Mac and the Device on a RaspberryPi made no difference.
 The Mac still error when trying to send the UDP packets.

 ## Networking setup